 However, it’s worth mentioning that charitable gaming regulations require that fundraisers give 35% of their revenue to the charity they support.
 So, the minimum payout return for table games must be 65% or less if a fundraiser is to break even on the cost of holding the event.

-Summary of New Hampshire Slot Machine Casino Gambling 2019
+Summary of New Hampshire Slot Machine Casino Gambling in 2019

 New Hampshire slot machine casino gambling prohibits slot machines or other electronic gaming machines of a similar nature.
 Only keno, bingo, and table games are available via charitable gaming regulations.